IHE/ITI.MHD/input/pagecontent/ITI-65.md

 The FHIR Bundle.meta.profile shall have the following value depending on the use of Comprehensive metadata, Minimal metadata, or UnContained metadata:
 * [Comprehensive Metadata](StructureDefinition-IHE.MHD.Comprehensive.ProvideBundle.html): `http://ihe.net/fhir/ihe.mhd.fhir/StructureDefinition/IHE.MHD.Comprehensive.ProvideBundle`
   * shall be a Transaction Bundle
+  * each bundle entry request shall be POST (create)
   * all resources may be marked comprehensive
   * all resources shall be compliant with comprehensive constraints
   * shall have a [SubmissionSet type List](StructureDefinition-IHE.MHD.Comprehensive.SubmissionSet.html)